Test for assessing personal qualities “Psychological personality profile” T.A. Ratanova, N.F. Shlyakhta

 1. Sensory differentiation of lines and colors.

-2. Perceptual differentiations of figures.
+2. Perceptual differentiation of figures.

 4. Semantic differentiation of words according to their categorical meanings.